The Importance of SSL Certificate and Best Practices

 You might have come across the term TLS (Transport Layer Security) – a protocol that is an improved SSL version.
-The two terms are used interchangeably, but this article will use SSL, which is the more popular term.
+The two terms are used interchangeably, but this article will use SSL, the more popular term.

 Why Is SSL Important

 Threats to data security and privacy keep increasing as more functions move online.
 If you own a business website, it's no longer optional to have an SSL certificate.
 The main reason for this is to protect users from man-in-the-middle attacks.
 And it comes with SEO benefits, too.
 Search engines such as Google check site security as one of the essential factors in SEO ranking.
 Some web browsers like Chrome also alert users if a site is not secure, which could keep some people away from your site.

 Another benefit of an SSL certificate is that it serves as proof of identity (authentication); it assures information privacy.
 It also assures users of information integrity.
 This is especially crucial if your web application deals with financial or electronic commerce transactions.

 SSL Best Practice

 Although SSL is secure, attackers use installation and configuration loopholes to steal data.
 Because of such vulnerabilities, it's not enough to install the SSL certificate.